felixengelmann/act-r-sentence-parser-em/README.md

-## An integrated model of eye movements in sentence comprehension ##
+## Toward an integrated model of eye movements in sentence comprehension ##

-> **The model and module code is under heavy development and at the moment in a kind of transition stage containing some redundant or deprecated code.
-Some things might not work.**
+An ACT-R sentence parsing model based on Lewis & Vasishth (2005), interacting with eye movement control.

-An ACT-R sentence parsing model as described in Lewis & Vasishth (2005), extended to generate eye movements.
+This is part of the PhD Thesis of Felix Engelmann, submitted to the University of Potsdam, 2016.

 This model includes:
 - an ACT-R 6.0 distribution